NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Thunder God's Fan.md

 **Prerequisites** Wind God's Fan
 * * *
-A wave of your fan unleashes the fury of the storm.
-You can Activate your _tengu feather fan_ one additional time per day.
-Add the 5th-rank [[Spells/Lightning Bolt|Lightning Bolt]] spell to the spells contained within your fan.
-Reflex saving throw
+Your fan unleashes the fury of the storm.
+You can use the Wave Fan activation one additional time per day.
+Add a 5th-rank [[Spells/Lightning Bolt|Lightning Bolt]] spell to the spells contained within your fan.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*